-6. A summary of all dry-weather testing conducted to date and actions taken by FWA to remove any illicit discharge(s) identified (if any) (within two years from the effective MS4 Permit date and annually thereafter).
+7. A summary of all dry-weather testing conducted to date and actions taken by FWA to remove any illicit discharge(s) identified (if any) (within two years from the effective MS4 Permit date and annually thereafter).

-No dry weather tests were performed in 2019, although monitoring was performed.
+No dry weather tests were performed in 2018, although monitoring was performed in 2017 and 2018.
 All illicit discharges were identified and removed without the need for testing.
-Because most of the MS4 on FWA consists of open drainages and underground storm water lines are not widespread, identification of the source has been straightforward and is found before pollution is able to reach an underground storm water line or waters of the U.S.
+Because most of the MS4 on FWA consists of open drainages and underground storm water lines are not widespread, identification of the source has been straightforward and is found before pollution is able to reach an underground storm water line or waters of the U.S. A description of dry weather inspections performed is included in item 3 above.

-A copy of the established ordinance or other regulatory mechanism used to prohibit illicit discharges in the MS4 (within two years from the effective MS4 Permit date and annually thereafter).
+8. A copy of the established ordinance or other regulatory mechanism used to prohibit illicit discharges in the MS4 (within two years from the effective MS4 Permit date and annually thereafter).

 The installation adopted Garrison Policy Letter #35 on March 7, 2016.
-The policy was updated on September 25, 2017 for the Garrison Commander at that time.
-Although a new Garrison Commander has taken leadership over USAG Alaska, it was determined that the policy letter did not need to be updated to meet the permit requirements.
+The policy was updated on September 25, 2017 with the signature of the new Garrison Commander.